saksham-991/Dual-Boot-EndeavourOS-with-Windows/README.md

 Go to Options → Partition Scheme → select GPT.

+> GPT is only for UEFI systems, choose MBR for Legacy BIOS systems.
+If unsure, Check your system is Legacy or UEFI by opening RunBox using Windows   + R in windows OS, And type ` msinfo32 ` , You will see a list of your system's details and find BIOS Type there.

 ![Image Alt](https://github.com/saksham-991/Dual-Boot-EndeavourOS-with-Windows/blob/d0db5457c2efe8102cac1697ef10e44797487412/images/IMG_20250906_164826_358.jpg)

 4. Click Install to create a bootable USB.

-⚠️ This will erase all data on the USB drive; ensure no important files are on it.
+_⚠️ This will erase all data on the USB drive; ensure no important files are on it._